merijnponzo/devserverWordpress/README.md

 Use the test/index.html for testing your theme without wordpress
 > npm run test

-Create a typoface from your svg icons
+Create a typeface from your svg icons
 > npm run icons

 Start your wordpress theme development